 - Install a toilet-lid locking device and keep bathroom doors closed at all times.
 (Or you may want to install a doorknob cover.)

-- Consider installing a pool alarm or cover, but realize these devices are not substitutes for fencing and adult supervision.
+- Consider installing a pool alarm or cover, but know that these are not substitutes for fencing and adult supervision.

 - Remove toys from the pool when kids are finished swimming to prevent them from trying to recover them when unsupervised.

 - Inflatable flotation devices such as vests, water wings, rafts, and tubes can give a false sense of security in the pool and are not effective in protecting a child from drowning.
 Never use these as a substitute for constant adult supervision.